 The WFD does not require the evaluation of overbank sediment quality for water body status assessment.
 Thus, overbank sediment quality evaluated is not mandatory.
 The WFD does not mention the overbank or floodplain areas but it requires the characterisation of the structure of the 'riparian zone' under thehydromorphological elements, including the consideration of 'substrate conditions' which can be interpreted as the soil and sediment in this zone.
 The WFD does not define riparian zones, the EEA Copernicus program says that "riparian zones represent transitional areas occurring between land and freshwater ecosystems, characterised by distinctive hydrology, soil and biotic conditions and strongly influenced by the stream water.
 They provide a wide range of riparian functions (e.g. chemical filtration, flood control, bank stabilization, aquatic life and riparian wildlife support, etc.) and ecosystem services."
 Riparian zones could be thus identified with the overbank or floodplain areas, although quite indirectly only.
-For overbank (floodplain) sediment the notation 'FS' is used, as for the term 'floodplain sediment', according to environmental geochemistry practice.
+For overbank (floodplain) sediment the notation 'FS' is used after the term 'floodplain sediment', according to the conventions of environmental geochemistry practice.

-Overbank (floodplain) sediment, even the uppermost top layers freshly deposited during the last high-flow (flood) event, (1) is not in contact with the river water and thus not exposed to aquatic (pelagic and benthic) biota.
-(2) is not in chemical equilibrium with the river water column, and, in addition, (3) is exposed subaerially on the land surface for soil formation (Figure 6).
-Therefore, the HS concentration measured in overbank sediment should be evaluated against soil QS limit values (QS{soil}).
+Since overbank (floodplain) sediment, even the uppermost top layers freshly deposited during the last high-flow (flood) event, (1) is not in contact with the river water and thus it is not exposed to aquatic (pelagic and benthic) biota and (2) it is not in chemical equilibrium with the river water column, and, in addition, (3) this sediment is exposed subaerially on the land surface for soil formation (Figure 6), the HS concentration measured in overbank sediment should be evaluated against soil QS limit values (QSsoil).
 For the same reasons, overbank (floodplain) sediment quality at deep sediment layers should also be evaluated against soil QS limit values.
-In other words, overbank sediment is event-based suspended sediment that eventually becomes soil after deposition from flood water.
+In other words, overbank sediment is event-based suspended sediment that becomes soil immediately after deposition from flood water.